Bra-Line Back Lift

 Is it safe to combine a bra-line back lift with other procedures?

 A bra-line back lift is often combined with liposuction of the lower back.
 In many cases, patients who are interested in a bra-line back lift have already had other body contouring procedures such as breast reduction, arm lifts, and tummy tucks.
 Some of these incisions may be incorporated into a bra-line backlift closure.
-Your surgeon may recommend staging a bra-line back lift and procedures that address other areas due to post-operative comfort and positioning considerations.
+We may recommend staging a bra-line back lift and circumferential body lift due to post-operative comfort and positioning considerations, since these two procedures pull the skin in opposite directions.

 Do you use drains?